D.C. mansion murders: Robbery and murder

 On May 14, 2015, the Savopoulos house in Northwest Washington was spotted ablaze and firefighters were called.
 They discovered the three bodies of the Savopoulos family and their housekeeper.
 The police determined the fire was intentionally set, and the victims had blunt-force and stab wounds, leading them to label the deaths homicides.

 Victims

 The Savopouloses were a prominent, upper-class family in the Woodley Park neighborhood of Northwest Washington.
 Savvas Savopoulos was the CEO and president of American Iron Works, a construction company that played a role in building the Verizon Center.
+Savopoulos helped fund the National Child Research Center and served on its board.
+The family were active parishioners of Saint Sophia Greek Orthodox Cathedral.